 Spanish Language and Literature

 The Spanish program emphasizes a critical understanding of the Spanish-speaking world by focusing on language skills, analytical tools, and the study of a variety of kinds of cultural expressions.
 These studies are one effective way of gaining a deeper understanding of the world, which is an important element of a liberal arts education.
-The department offers courses in Peninsular and Spanish-American literature and culture.
-There are study abroad opportunities in Madrid and Cáceres, Spain; Quito, Ecuador; Oaxaca, Mexico; San José, Costa Rica; and Santiago and Valparaiso, Chile.
+The program offers courses in language, literature, film and other cultural expressions from the Spanish-speaking world.
+There are study abroad opportunities in Madrid and Cáceres, Spain; Quito, Ecuador; Oaxaca, Mexico; San José, Costa Rica; and Santiago and Valparaíso, Chile.

 Off-campus experiences are complemented by on-campus study and experiences that maintain and improve a student's language skills.
 Opportunities to view Spanish language films, read Spanish publications, and converse with native speakers are an integral part of the Spanish program.

 Faculty members meet students inside and outside the classroom, participate in campus activities, and counsel students regarding graduate and professional career choices in high school and college teaching, science, publishing, international trade, international banking, and other fields.